aleph2c/miros/doc/batterychargingexample.rst

     :target: _static/three_stage_charging_chart_2_graph.pdf
     :align: center

-Functional Specification iteration 3:
+**Sofware Functional Specification (3)**

 * :new_spec:`The software system will be broken into two parts, fast running c code and slower running Python code`
 * :new_spec:`The c code will run in ISRs at a frequency of 20 Khz and will control the charger in either a constant current or constant voltage mode. (see separate doc)`
 * :new_spec:`The Python code will determine which control strategy the c code is using, it will also set the c code's control system parameters.
-The Python code will not directly control the electrical output of the unit``
+The Python code will not directly control the electrical output of the unit`
-* :new_spec:`The Python code will sample the current and voltage and make decisions every 0.5 seconds``
+* :new_spec:`The Python code will sample the current and voltage and make decisions every 0.5 seconds`
 * :new_spec:`The Python data architecture can be seen here.`

 .. image:: _static/three_stage_charging_chart_2_data.svg